Xetibo/ReSet-Doc/sections/appendix/meeting.typ

 - presentation of current development status

 *Meeting 13*
-- Felix was absent due to a job interview
+- Felix was absent for this meeting
 - presentation of current development status

 *Meeting 14*
-- Felix was absent due to a doctor's appointment
+- Felix was absent for this meeting
 - presentation of current development status
 - documentation will be handed to advisor at the end of the week for a review